 The performance reporting feature in Microsoft Advertising is particularly useful for measuring the effectiveness of your campaigns.

-To switch from Smart Mode to Expert Mode, you’ll find an option titled “Upgrade to Expert mode” in the side menu of your Bing Ads account.
+To switch from Smart Mode to Expert Mode, you’ll find an option titled “Upgrade to Expert mode” in the side menu of your Microsoft Ads account.
 Clicking this and confirming your choice allows you to access more advanced features, giving you greater control and customization of your campaigns.

 Ad Scheduling and Product Filters